3PB's specialist family law barrister Hamish Dunlop authors Divorce for a modern age: The divorce, dissolution and separation bill [HL] 2019-21.

 Add this expertise to your shortlist

-Hamish’s family law practice is concerned with the financial claims of: spouses on divorce; co-habitees upon separation and dependants from the estate of a deceased.
-In the context of financial provision on divorce, he has particular expertise in: cases involving family businesses; professional clients and the military.
+Hamish’s family law practice is concerned with the financial claims of: spouses on divorce; co-habitees on separation and dependants from the estate of a deceased.
+In the context of financial provision on divorce, he has particular expertise in cases involving: family businesses; professional clients and farms.

 He advises and represents co-habitees, co-owners and other family members on property issues including: legal and beneficial ownerships (and the Court’s powers under TOLATA); promisory and proprietary estoppel.
 He advises on Inheritance Act claims.

-Acting for a Husband who has successfully contested his Wife’s petition for divorce based on grounds of unreasonable behaviour.
-The Court of Appeal rejected the Wife’s appeal and the Wife has now petitioned the Supreme Court.
-The Wife’s claim for financial provision is adjourned pending determination of the appeal.
+Acting for a Husband who successfully contested his Wife’s petition for divorce based on grounds of unreasonable behaviour.
+The Court of Appeal and Supreme Court both rejected the Wife’s appeal.

 C v C (2016)